formsbyair/Documentation/docs/_posts/2021-06-02-generate-map-for-import.md

 FormsByAir can now generate JSON data maps for import integrations based on the current version of your form.

-This means you can add a JSON import integration without attaching a map, and we'll generate one when you import a file, effectively providing an automatic match on Tag names and JSON property names.
+Click **Generate Map** while editing an Import integration to generate and download a map that you can use as the basis of a custom map.

-In addition, you can click **Generate Map** while editing an Import integration to download a file you can use as a template for a custom map.
+Alternatively, FormsByAir will generate a map automatically when you import a JSON file for an integration that doesn't have a map, effectively providing a straight match on JSON property names to Tag names.